syncfusion-content/javascript-docs/js/api/ejToolbar.md

-Specifies Specifies the query to retrieve the data from the online server.
+Specifies the query to retrieve the data from the online server.
 The query is used only when the online dataSource is used.

 #### Default Value